Picma is a compilation of 3 different logic games where each puzzle is a pixel art image waiting to be uncovered.

 - A cell that contains a clue is either empty or filled with that same colour.

-- The number on each clue indicates the length of the path that connects it to it's pair.
+- The numeric value of each clue indicates the length of the path that connects the pair.

 - F Enables Fullscreen mode.
 Press “F” again or “Esc” to exit.

 - 1 Selects the “cross” to mark empty cells.

 - 2-8 Switches to the corresponding colour.

 - Z Cycles through all available colours as well as the “cross”.